How to Navigate the NYC Subway with a Stroller

 with two toddlers, a double stroller too big but I still needed space for 2. my daughter happily rode around nyc in the botom basket of this old graco stroller.

-2. How to enter the Subway station with a stroller: this actually slowed us down a few times, so it’s important to know because a stroller will not fit through the standard turnstiles at the entrance points to the Subway Systems.
+This actually slowed us down a few times, so it’s important to know because a stroller will not fit through the standard turnstiles at the entrance points to the Subway Systems.
 Instead, you’re going to have to use the accessible door.

 • First - get our your metro card and find the window where there is an attendant and let them know you are going to want to enter with a stroller.
 I have found that just standing at the accessible door and holding up my metro card for them to see works just as well.